 1. Sprinkler System Start-Up and Adjustments

-If you have an irrigation system, now is the time to get it fired up.
-Start by testing for leaks and broken heads.
-Adjust your spray patterns to avoid watering driveways, sidewalks, and patios.
-Setting your timer for early morning watering minimizes evaporation and helps your grass absorb the moisture it needs.
+If you have an irrigation system, now is the time to get it running.
+Check for leaks and broken heads, and adjust spray patterns so water isn’t hitting driveways, sidewalks, or patios.
+Set your timer for early morning watering to reduce evaporation and help your lawn absorb the moisture it needs.
 Proper watering now builds stronger, more drought-resistant turf for summer.

 2. Core Aeration to Support Root Growth

 If you haven’t aerated your lawn yet this year, it’s not too late.
-Core aeration opens up the soil, allowing water, oxygen, and nutrients to reach the roots more effectively.
-Spring aeration gives roots the room to grow deeper before summer heat stresses the grass.
-Deeper roots mean a greener lawn that holds up better under heat and foot traffic.
-(And yes, Good Guys can help with this!)
+Core aeration opens the soil so water, oxygen, and nutrients can reach the roots more easily.
+This encourages deeper root growth before summer heat stresses the lawn, helping it stay greener and more resilient under heat and foot traffic.

 3. Fertilizer and Weed Control

-Spring is a critical time to apply the right treatments.
-Fertilizer feeds your lawn and promotes thick, lush growth.
-Pre-emergent weed control stops crabgrass and other summer weeds before they take over.
-Post-emergent weed control tackles any broadleaf weeds that are already popping up.
-Because weeds compete with your grass for water and nutrients, removing them early ensures your lawn has everything it needs to stay healthy and vibrant throughout the hotter months.
+Spring is a critical time for lawn treatments.
+Fertilizer feeds your lawn and promotes thick, healthy growth.
+Pre-emergent weed control prevents crabgrass and other summer weeds, while post-emergent treatments address weeds that are already appearing.
+Controlling weeds early ensures your lawn keeps the nutrients and moisture it needs.

 4. Mowing Tips for Stronger Grass

-How you mow now matters.
-Keep your mower blades set at 3 to 3.5 inches to encourage healthier turf.
-Taller grass shades the soil, helping retain moisture and suppress weeds.
-Make sure your mower blades are sharp and always follow the one-third rule: never remove more than one-third of the grass height at a time.
-When temperatures rise, it’s a good idea to temporarily raise your mowing height to 4 to 4.5 inches.
-This allows the grass to hold more moisture and better withstand heat stress.
-Once temperatures cool, you can lower the height back to the 3 to 3.5-inch range.
+How you mow matters.
+Keep your mower blades set around 3–3.5 inches to encourage healthier turf.
+Taller grass shades the soil, retains moisture, and helps suppress weeds.
+Always follow the one-third rule: never remove more than one-third of the grass height at once.

 5. Soil Testing and Lawn Health Check